forrestyishichen/cmpe202-jinsho/VALUES.md

 Complete and commited project 1.3 with two complete game level.
 I am pretty pround with every member of the team cause we only have three members due to some reasons.
 But anyway, let's keep **Simplicity** as our core value.

+** Jingduo Huang**
+I'd like to choose Simplicity as value in this week.
+We have developed a new version 1.3 with more features.
+We hope to add more features to the current version.